 In this section, we motivate the need for a parametric frequency model and assess the challenges of supporting this novel model in a static timing analysis tool.
-We also describe the parametric frequency model in detail and we illustrate the key features in examples.
+We also describe the parametric frequency model in detail, and we illustrate the key features in examples.

-2.1 Motivation
+2.1.
+Motivation

-Real-time systems that use DVS-based scheduling, scale the WCET, assuming that the number of worst-case execution cycles (WCEC) remains constant, even with a change in the frequency.
-This assumption holds for systems where the memory latency can scale with processor frequency (systems with on-chip memory).
-In contrast, for a system where the memory latency does not scale with processor frequency (systems with dynamic memory and memory hierarchies), the WCEC of a task does not remain constant when the frequency is scaled, since an increase in the frequency typically increases the number of cycles required to access memory.
+Real-time systems that use DVS-based scheduling scale the WCET assuming that the WCEC remains constant even with a change in the frequency.
+This assumption holds for systems where the memory latency can scale with processor frequency (systems with on-chip memory) In contrast, for a system where the memory latency does not scale with processor frequency (systems with dynamic memory and memory hierarchies), the WCEC of a task does not remain constant when the frequency is scaled since an increase in the frequency typically increases the number of cycles required to access memory.
 This behavior is caused by a constant access latency for memory references, regardless of changing processor frequencies.
+By assuming that the WCEC remains constant, one ignores the fact that the WCEC reduces with frequency, which results in WCET overestimations.